TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - and also for generate miniature button

 - the whole bullshit with perform_transfer would be a non-issue if our inventory system was normal

-- So we'll probably make an creation_system

-- what's the point of postconstruct callback in just_create_entity if it accepts a generic handle?
-     - or does it accept a typed one?

 - maybe don't use sleep on dedicated server as it might not be precise